 The Panier is beginning to display the first signs of gentrification as the Euromediterranée project to revitalise Marseille begins to have an impact.
 Yet it remains a vibrant, cohesive inner-city community.

-To see this at its best, go there on the June weekend closest to midsummer's night, when the Panier hosts the best street party in France: the Fête du Panier, a two-day multi-cultural shindig which, in 2013, celebrates its 20th anniversary.
-The dates are 21-22 June.
+To see this at its best, go there on the June weekend closest to midsummer's night, when the Panier hosts the best street party in France: the Fête du Panier, a two-day multi-cultural shindig which, in 2013, celebrated its 20th anniversary.
 Website for the Fête du Panier

-It begins in the afternoon with children's shows, community events and exhibitions and continues way into the night with (free) top-class, live world music - at the 2012 Fête du Panier, the headline act was the Mercury prize nominee Susheela Raman - followed by pulsating discos in the various squares.
+It begins in the afternoon with children's shows, community events and exhibitions and continues way into the night with (free) top-class, live world music followed by pulsating discos in the various squares.

 Go around 7-11pm to experience the event at its best; after then the quarter gets very crowded and rowdy.

 Starting in July 2010, large parts of the Panier have been closed to road traffic from 11.30am onwards, though not to the Petit Train (Little Train), which is unarguably the best way to visit the area on wheels.
-It stops at one attraction, the Vieille Charité, where you can get off for a visit and pick up a later train to continue your journey.
+It stops at the Panier's most important attraction, the Vieille Charité, where you can get off for a visit and pick up a later train to continue your journey.

 A self-guided walking tour is indicated by enamelled lava plaques set in the ground but probably the best way to enjoy the Panier is simply to stroll around for an hour or two.
 It's also an excellent area for shopping for crafts and local designer goods and browsing artists' galleries.

-On the site of the ancient Greek agora - open-air public forum - the Place des Lenches is named after a wealthy Corsican family which made its fortune collecting and working coral and built a sumptuous private residence there (it was destroyed in 1943).
+On the site of the ancient Greek agora - open-air public forum - the Place de Lenche is named after a wealthy Corsican family which made its fortune collecting and working coral and built a sumptuous private residence there (it was destroyed in 1943).
 Lined with shops and bars, the square is still a popular meeting place.

 A handful of historic buildings were spared by the Nazis.
 The Maison Diamantée (Diamond House) has a singular raised diamond pattern on its facade and an impressive staircase.
 It was constructed in 1570 for a rich merchant, Pierre Gardiolle.